Updated 2/6/2023

 Qualifications:

-Applicants must possess a J.D. degree, be an active member of the bar (any U.S. jurisdiction), and have at least 3 year post-J.D. legal or other relevant experience.
-Applicants are required to be a member of the Alabama Bar or willing to become a member within the first 24 months of employment.
-United States citizenship is required.
+Applicants must possess a J.D. degree, be an active member of the bar (any U.S. jurisdiction), and have at least three (3) years post-J.D. legal or other relevant experience.

 Salary: